In this document

 - Changing your default shell

-Charges for using Bridges depend on the type of node you use, which is determined by the type of allocation you have: "Bridges regular", for Bridges' RSM (128GB) nodes); "Bridges GPU", for Bridges' GPU nodes; or "Bridges large", for Bridges LSM and ESM (3TB and 12TB) nodes.
+Accounting for Bridges use varies with the type of node used, which is determined by the type of allocation you have: "Bridges regular", for Bridges' RSM (128GB) nodes); "Bridges GPU", for Bridges' GPU nodes; or "Bridges large", for Bridges LSM and ESM (3TB and 12TB) nodes.

-Usage is charged in "Service Units" or SUs.
+Usage is defined in terms of "Service Units" or SUs.
 The definition of an SU varies with the type of node being used.

 The RSM nodes are allocated as "Bridges regular".
 This does not include Bridges' GPU nodes.
 Each RM node holds 28 cores, each of which can be allocated separately.
 Service Units (SUs) are defined in terms of "core-hours": the use of one core for 1 hour.